 This growth in industrial saturation can leave us with an inability to maintain a healthy immune system.

 As the old saying goes, “necessity is the mother of invention.”
 Ecotherapy was bred from a need for humans to get back to their roots—literally.
-While it is a newer medical profession, and is not meant to replace evidence-based treatment, ecotherapy has been shown to relieve symptoms of depression and anxiety.
-J. Phoenix Smith, an ecotherapist, has both studied and benefitted from the effects of ecotherapy.
-Smith has treated patients suffering from medical conditions such as depression using ecotherapy in conjunction with traditional treatments.
+While it's a newer medical profession, and is not meant to replace evidence-based treatment, ecotherapy has been shown to relieve symptoms of depression and anxiety.
+J. Phoenix Smith, an ecotherapist, has both studied and benefited from the effects of ecotherapy.
+Smith has treated patients suffering from medical conditions such as depression using ecotherapy, in conjunction with traditional treatments.
 Smith reports that holding soil for 20 minutes relieves tension and anxiety.
 Sounds crazy, right?
 Not quite.